Chinatown, London: Geography

+According to Paul Barker of the Institute of Community Studies, as of 1998, relatively few people of Chinese ancestry lived in Chinatown, and it instead served as an ethnic meeting place.

 Education

 The City of Westminster operates the Charing Cross Library with the Westminster Chinese Library.

 Transport

 The nearest London Underground stations are Leicester Square and Piccadilly Circus.

 Popular culture

 The song lyrics to Warren Zevon's 1978 hit song "Werewolves of London": "He was looking for the place called Lee Ho Fook‘s / Gonna get a big dish of beef chow mein" refer to Lee Ho Fook, a Chinese restaurant that stood on 15 Gerrard Street.

 The films Ping Pong (1986) and Soursweet (1988) are set in Chinatown; they are regarded as the first British-Chinese films, and make extensive use of Chinatown locations.

 Car park

 There is a China Town car park, which is underneath Vale Royal House, a large residential block in Newport Court, both built in the 1980s and managed by Westminster City Council.